20 Best Chinese New Year Books for Kids

 A New Year’s Reunion / 团圆 / 團圓

-The touching story is about a little girl with a father who works far from home.
-When the father returns home on the New Year, he makes 汤圆 / 團圓 with his child.
-Before the father returns to work, he puts coins in the 汤圆 / 團圓 for good luck so his son can treasure their memories.
-A New Year’s Reunion 团圆 / 團圓 (Tuányuán) is one of my children’s favorite Chinese New Year books!
+Get your tissues ready!
+New Year’s Reunion 团圆 / 團圓 (tuányuán) is a poignant story about a little girl whose father works far from home.
+When the father returns home for the New Year, he makes sweet dumplings called 汤圆 / 湯圓 (tāngyuán) with his child, a special Chinese dish that represents togetherness.
+Before the father returns to work, he puts coins in the 汤圆 / 湯圓 for good luck so his child can treasure their memories.

 Home for Chinese New Year 回家